 John Wesley married Mary (Molly) Vizaille in 1751.
 They separated in 1771 and Molly Wesley died in 1781.
 John Wesley died in London on March 2, 1791, at the age of 88.

 Since the 1950s Bridwell Library has collected letters of John Wesley by means of selective purchases and generous gifts, particularly a major donation by Bishop Frederick DeLand Leete (1866–1958).
-The digital collection presents large-format scans with complete, searchable transcriptions of 139 Wesley letters.
+Bridwell Library currently holds more than 260 Wesley letters, and this collection presents large-format scans with complete, searchable transcriptions of 139 of these.
 Dating from 1741 to 1791, these missives were addressed to such recipients as Francis Asbury, John Newton, Adam Clarke, Joseph Benson, and various members of the Wesley family.
 In addition to the collection of letters of John Wesley, Bridwell Library holds a copy of Wesley's Instructions for Christians, published in Bristol by W. Pine in Wine-street in 1772.
 A pdf of the volume is available here.
 For more information about the John Wesley Letters at Bridwell Library, please contact Bridwell Library Special Collections.